testfairy/docs/docs/06_TestFairy_Connect/04_Configuring_TFS.md

     }
 ```

-Please note that `issueTracker.URL` setting should link to team project collection that the projects belong to.
+Please note that the `issueTracker.URL` setting should link to the relevant team project collection.